Fiddler Everywhere Reporter Features

 Configure your client application to use the Fiddler proxy address (127.0.0.1), port (8877).

-To capture and decrypt secure traffic (HTTPS), export and install the Fiddler CA within your client applicaiton.
+To capture and decrypt secure traffic (HTTPS), export and install the Fiddler CA certificate within your client applicaiton.

 Start the Fiddler Everywhere Reporter application.